pieterdesnerck/website/docs/policies/equal-opportunities.md

 ## Conclusion

-This Equal Opportunities Policy is a commitment to creating a fair and inclusive environment for all within the Eddington Residents’ Association.
+This Equal Opportunities Policy is a commitment to creating a fair and inclusive environment for all within the Eddington Residents Association.
 We are confident that by working together we can build a more just and equitable community for everyone.

 {{ page.date }}